nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - `set-budget c/Food l/300`

 ### View All Expenses: view-expenses
-Displays all expenses recorded, in the order they were input.
+Displays all expenses recorded, grouped by its categories.

 Format:
 `view-expenses`

 - No parameters are required.
-- Displays a list of all recorded expenses, showing the name, amount, and category.
+- Displays a list of all recorded expenses, showing the name, amount, category, and its index.

 Example output:
 ```